xoxoaseka/PUI2017_fl1210/HW8_fl1210/README.md

 Work done by myself.

-I created a plot show the top 50 most visited Citi Bike stations to rent a bike, which are the start stations have the most records in Citi Bike data of January 2015.
+I created a plot show the top 50 most visited Citi Bike stations to rent a bike, which are the start stations have the most records of starting a trip in Citi Bike data of January 2015.

 ![Alt text](plot_fl1210.png)